 The East Bench fault is also a down-to-the-west normal fault zone.
-Offset on the Cottonwood fault "shifts" west to the East Bench fault near the intersection of Holladay Road and Highland Drive (see Marsell, 1964a, 1964b, 1969; Scott and Shroba, 1985).
-Located farther west into the Salt Lake Valley, the East Bench fault is a roughly north-south trending fault zone through the central part of the quadrangle.
-Timing of surface-faulting earthquakes on the East Bench fault in the map area has not been studied, but for paleoearthquake timing on the fault north of the quadrangle see Machette and others (1992) and DuRoss and others (2014).
-For earthquake timing and recurrence rates for the entire Salt Lake City segment see DuRoss and Hylland (2015).
+Offset on the Cottonwood fault "steps" west to the East Bench fault near the intersection of Holladay Road and Highland Drive (see Marsell, 1964a, 1964b, 1969; Scott and Shroba, 1985).
+Located farther west in Salt Lake Valley, the East Bench fault is a roughly north-south trending fault zone through the central part of the quadrangle.
+Timing of surfacefaulting earthquakes on the East Bench fault in the map area has not been studied, but for paleoearthquake timing on the fault north of the quadrangle see Machette and others (1992) and DuRoss and others (2014).
+For earthquake timing and recurrence and fault slip rates for the entire Salt Lake City segment see DuRoss and Hylland (2015).
 For a detailed discussion of the East Bench fault's location and description see Marsell (1964a, 1964b), Scott and Shroba (1985), and Personius and Scott (1992).
+The Mount Olivet fault intersects the East Bench fault but may not have been as active in the Holocene as the East Bench fault, which displaces younger Holocene alluvial deposits while the Mount Olivet fault does not.
+I consider the Mount Olivet fault to be a strand of the East Bench fault.